 First, we find no evidence that preparation increases men or women’s willingness to compete.
 In fact, in Study 3 we find that women in the control condition were significantly more likely to compete than women in the control condition, despite believing that practicing helps performance on the main task both based on their behavior and their responses to the manipulation check question.
 We explored whether the unexpected effect in Study 3 was driven by increased perceptions of risk or reduced confidence when participants were assigned to the practice condition relative to the control condition, and did not find strong evidence for either of those possible explanations.

-One possible reason women assigned to the preparation condition competed less is that they did not feel as though they were practicing as much as others, leading them to avoid the competition altogether because they expected to be at a disadvantage if they were to have chosen to compete.
+One possible reason women assigned to the preparation condition competed less is that they might not have felt as though they were practicing as much as others, leading them to avoid the competition altogether because they expected to be at a disadvantage if they had chosen to compete.
 That is, even though they might choose to practice multiplication problems, they still may not have felt like they practiced enough relative to others.
 It is possible that the unlimited nature of the preparation led participants to think more about how much they were preparing relative to others than they would have if all participants were required to practice for the same pre-determined amount of time (like in Study 2).
-It is also possible the unlimited nature of the preparation, in combination with perceptions of the limited ability of the control task to help with performance on the main task, may have led women in the control condition to feel less pressure to prepare for the task and as a result, led them to compete more because they felt more prepared than women in the preparation condition.
+It is also possible the unlimited nature of the preparation, in combination with perceptions of the limited ability of the control task to help with performance on the main task, may have led women in the control condition to feel less pressure to prepare for the task and as a result, led them to compete more because they felt ironically more relatively prepared than women in the preparation condition.

 Notably, this effect only holds among the subsample of participants that identify as women.
 When testing this hypothesis among the entire sample of participants, we do not find strong evidence that condition affects the decision to compete, similar to Studies 1 and 2.
 Thus, if the hypothesized explanation for the effect of condition on the choice to compete is valid, it is possible that women are especially susceptible to feelings of underpreparation relative to others when they have unlimited time to prepare, which may lead to a range of possible adverse outcomes, such as unnecessary overpreparation and a failure to enter competitive environments when they would otherwise outcompete others and earn more.
 Since we cannot directly test this hypothesis within the context of the current study, we include questions about perceptions of one’s own preparation in the study in Chapter 2 and explore how gender relates to perceptions of relative preparation within that chapter.